FormidableLabs/builder/README.md

   - builder-react-component
 ```

+to bind archetypes.

-to add archetypes.
-At this point, `builder` can build any production tasks,
+At this point, `builder` can build any production tasks, as only production
-as only production `dependencies` of archetypes are installed.
-However, if
+`dependencies` of archetypes are installed.
+However, if you are in a
-you are in a **development** or CI environment, an additional manual step
+**development** or CI environment, an additional manual step is needed to
-is needed to install the `devDependencies` of all the archetypes:
+install the `devDependencies` of all the archetypes:

 ```sh
 $ builder install
 ```

+... and from here you are set for `builder`-controlled meta goodness!

 #### Builder Commands